OctoPrint/OctoPrint/docs/features/gcode_scripts.rst

 .. code-block:: jinja
    :caption: ``afterPrintPaused`` script

-   ; (optional) disable stepper inactivity timeout - uncoment if you printer disables steppers during pause and supports this command
+   ; (optional) disable stepper inactivity timeout - uncomment if you printer disables steppers during pause and supports this command
    ;M18 S0

    {% if pause_position.x is not none %}